dlt-hub/dlt/docs/website/docs/pipelines/strapi.md

 `dlt init strapi <destination>`

-For destination we could use `bigquery` or `duckdb`,  or see the [destination docs](https://dlthub.com/docs/destinations) for other options.
+For destination, you can use `bigquery`, `duckdb`, or one of the other destinations mentioned [here](https://dlthub.com/docs/destinations).

 Running this command will create a directory with the following structure: